 The holidays are lurking just beyond the seasonal horizon.
 In less than a month, we will all be locked in the stifling vice-like clutches of last-minute shopping madness.
 But a plan of attack can stave off waiting in tedious long lines, depleted stock shelves and unnecessary money spent.
-If a solid inexpensive mobile device was on your gift-giving list, then Motorola and AT&T can help with the latter of those chores via their $99 mid-range 4G Motorola Atrix HD (w/ 2yr subscription).
+If a cheap, top-tier Android phone was on your gift-giving list, then Motorola and AT&T can help with the latter of those chores via their $99 mid-range 4G Motorola Atrix HD (w/ 2yr subscription).

 The Motorola Atrix HD steps away from it predecessor, the Atrix 2, with a number of major differences.
 I’ve heard the Atrix called a “a cross between the DROID RAZR HD and the Atrix 2”.
 That’s not a wild claim.
 They look very similar with the rounded corners, kevlar back and the dearth of physical buttons.
 But the Atrix HD is near-wafer thin at 8.4mm thick and only weighs a measly 4.94 ounces.
 The ColorBoost display supports 1280×720 image resolution, which is handsome, without questions.
 But don’t sip the Kool-Aid At&t is pouring into the marketing hype.
 It is not the “highest” resolution of a phone (‘ello Retina!).
 There are similar suitors out there.

 Regardless, I found the display to be immaculate with great color balance and enhanced brightness.
 I enjoy the larger screen real estate over smaller offerings such as the iPhone.
 Plus Motorola has drenched it in a bit of liquid armor.
 Despite the tough kevlar back, the company has coated the screen with a nano-coating to help protect against spills and other fluid-fumbling.